 Production and Submission of the Thesis

 - An MPhil or PhD research student may be allowed to transfer to nominal registration when the main supervisor can confirm that: the minimum period of candidature has been completed; confirmation has taken place (in the case of a PhD research student); research is substantially complete as determined by the Faculty Graduate School directorate/Accredited Institution (under the aegis of ERDC5); and the thesis is being written up.
-See Regulations 19 - 22 of the Regulations for the Degrees of Master of Philosophy, Doctor of Philosophy and Doctor of Business Administration for requirements in relation to nominal registration.
+See Regulations 37 - 40 of the Regulations for Research Degrees for requirements in relation to nominal registration.
 Normally the supervisor(s) will be able to predict the likely completion date before agreeing to transfer of the research student to nominal registration.
 Applications to transfer to nominal registration must be submitted on-line through PGR Tracker or through the Student Office/Accredited Institution.

 Decision to Submit

-- The requirements for the production of the thesis for submission (as set out in the University's Research Degree Candidature Submission and Completion documentation or from the Accredited Institution) should be followed.
+- As stated in paragraph 21 of the Regulations for Research Degrees, a research student who fails to submit a thesis by the end of the maximum period of study will be deemed to have withdrawn from the programme.
+The requirements for the production of the thesis for submission (as set out in the University's Research Degree Candidature Submission and Completion documentation or from the Accredited Institution) should be followed.

 Notification of Intention to Submit